SuyashRawool/Connect-Banking/README.md

-# Connect-Banking
+# Connect-Banking-App
-This application was created by me when I was doing internship at The Spark Foundation.
+It is a Banking Application built using Java and SQLite as a part of the Graduate Rotational Internship Program (GRIP) at The Sparks Foundation.